artainmo/matcha/README.md

 export PATH="$HOME/.gem/ruby/3.3.0/bin:$PATH" #Shows where the gem executables are.
 Gems are ruby dependencies.
 ```

 Subsequently the email password needs to be given.
-You can do this with `export EMAILPASS=""` (we won't give the password publicly, ask it to pvanderl@student.42belgium.be).<br>
+You can do this with `export EMAILPASS=""` (we won't give the password publicly, ask it to pvanderl@student.42belgium.be, but the app can work without it for testing purposes).<br>
 You also need to set the JWT signing secret:
 ```
 export JWT_SECRET='Thasé(à~a-é"çwonderful`^$ù^me`s$^rmcesrf)'